 Vegan hot artichoke dip is an appetizer recipe that’s kinder to your waistline than the dairy-filled kind, yet no less luscious.
+A base of cannellini (large white beans) augmented by a small amount of vegan cream cheese, embellished with tender greens, and topped with a modest sprinkling of vegan mozzarella adds up to one delicious dip!

-Non-vegan recipes for hot artichoke dip — a classic winter appetizer for holidays and other special occasions — usually contain heart-stopping amounts of fat, including cups full of regular mayo and up to three kinds of cheese.
+Traditional recipes for hot artichoke dip — a classic winter appetizer for holidays and other special occasions — usually contain heart-stopping amounts of fat, including cups full of regular mayo and up to three kinds of cheese.

 Use marinated artichokes for extra flavor: Most hot artichoke dips call for canned artichokes, but I prefer using the marinated kind, which add more flavor.